Consequences of the attack on Pearl Harbor: Germany and Italy declare war

 Hitler declares war against the United States in the Reichstag, December 11, 1941.

 Franklin Roosevelt's signing of the declaration of war against Germany, December 11, 1941.

 Yōsuke Matsuoka, Japan's foreign minister, signs the Soviet–Japanese Neutrality Pact in April 1941 following the German–Soviet Nonaggression Pact, a sign that Japan might not attack the Soviets to assist Hitler.

-On December 11, 1941, Nazi Germany and Fascist Italy declared war on the United States, and the United States reciprocated, formally entering the war in Europe.
+On December 11, Germany and Italy declared war on the United States, and the United States reciprocated, formally entering the war in Europe.

 German dictator Adolf Hitler and Italian dictator Benito Mussolini were under no obligation to declare war on the United States under the mutual defense terms of the Tripartite Pact until the US counterattacked Japan.
 However, relations between the European Axis Powers and the United States had deteriorated since 1937.
 The United States had been in an undeclared state of war with Germany in the Battle of the Atlantic since Roosevelt publicly confirmed a "shoot on sight" policy on 11 September 1941.
 Hitler could no longer ignore the military aid the US was giving Britain and the Soviet Union in the Lend-Lease programme.
 On December 5, 1941, the Germans learned of the United States Armed Forces' contingency planning to invade Nazi-occupied Continental Europe by 1943; this was Rainbow Five, published by the Chicago Tribune on the previous day.
 Moreover, with Roosevelt's initiation of a Neutrality Patrol, which in fact also escorted British ships, as well as orders to U.S. Navy destroyers first to actively report U-boats, then "shoot on sight", American neutrality was honored more in the breach than observance.
 Admiral Ernest King privately stated he believed the US was already at war with Germany in December 1940.
 Admiral Erich Raeder had urged Hitler to declare war throughout 1941, so the Kriegsmarine could begin the Second Happy Time in the Battle of the Atlantic.